Change

 There are two main reasons why we don’t like to change:

-2. Primitive-Mind: As discussed throughout Theory of Self-Relativity, our primitive-mind which is always on the lookout for negativity and danger is the default program of our mind.
+2. Primitive-Mind: As discussed throughout the Theory of Self-Relativity, our primitive-mind which is always on the lookout for negativity and danger is the default program of our mind.
 Our primitive-mind doesn’t care if we are happy; all it cares about is if we are safe.
 Therefore, the primary role of our primitive-mind is to keep us safe and it tries to do so by minimizing our exposure to danger.
 Change, by-nature, creates variables and uncertainties which in-turn could lead to something going wrong; therefore, change itself could increase danger.
-This in-turn makes our primitive-mind get worried, anxious and even fearful hence it kicks into action in order to minimize and prevent any change.
+This in-turn makes our primitive-mind get worried, anxious, and even fearful hence it kicks into action to minimize and prevent any change.
 Change is inherently contradictory to how our primitive-mind likes for things to be because our primitive-mind is inherently programmed to seek constancy and predictability.

 • Improvement simply means favorable-change.